the-innovation-game/vehicle-routing-challenge/README.md

 ![](assets/my-first-algo.png)

-* Modify `VehicleRouting.Runner\Program.cs` to use your algorithm and start developing / debugging!
+6. Modify `VehicleRouting.Runner\Program.cs` to use your algorithm and start developing / debugging!

 ![](assets/start-debugging.png)

+7. Open a Pull Request with your branch once you are ready to submit!

 ## Rules